ZhaoyueSun/Homepage/blogs/_posts/2023-07-05-language_model_alignment.md

 ## Introduction

 Alignment, within the context of AI safety, refers to adjusting AI systems' behaviours to align with human values, which typically involves tuning the model to enhance the desired behaviours and suppress undesired ones.
-[Askell et al. (2021)](https://arxiv.org/pdf/2112.00861.pdf) define an AI as "aligned" if it is helpful, honest and harmless (HHH).
+[Askell et al. (2021)](https://arxiv.org/pdf/2112.00861.pdf) specifically define an AI as "aligned" if it is helpful, honest and harmless (HHH).
 This essay aims to make a primary investigation of relevant literature on AI alignment, with a specific focus on techniques applied to language models.

 ## Current Work on LM Alignment